-- [b] Non-Athletic: Extra compensation for non-athletic assignments which involve time beyond the regular school assignment will be paid according to the forms completed by each school as follows.
-The principal of each school will consult with the joint staff school committee in determining units to be assigned each position. - (i) Non-Athletic Junior High Application
+Non-Athletic: Extra compensation for non-athletic assignments which involve time beyond the regular school assignment will be paid according to the forms completed by each school as follows.
+The principal of each school will consult with the joint staff school committee in determining units to be assigned each position.

-Junior High Extra Duty Assignments
+Non-Athletic Junior High Application

-School:

-Date:
+School: Date:

 Principal's Signature:

-Note: The classifications listed are suggested.
-Each unit is valued at \$416.36 and any number of units may be assigned to each position to a total of 28.
+s listed are suggested.
+Each unit is value to each position to a total of 28. ued at \$580.45, and any number of

 Assignment Name Number of Units

 Audio Visual

 Band

 Choral

 Orchestra

 Student Body

 Yearbook

-Total (Note to Exceed 28)
+Total (Not to Exceed 28)